Financing your boat: insights from CGI Finance

 Using property equity

-Some buyers choose to release equity from a property to support a motor yacht purchase.
+Some buyers choose to release equity from a property to support a boat purchase.
 This approach can be suitable for those who are asset-rich but prefer to structure liquidity differently.
 As with all borrowing, it is advisable to seek independent advice to understand the implications.

 Preparing for motor yacht financing